SubmarinerApp/Submariner/README.md

 * Submariner requires macOS 12 or newer.
 It works on both Intel and Apple Silicon machines.
   * The last supported version for macOS 11 is 2.4.2.
-* Your Subsonic server must implement API version 1.15.0 or newer.
-Non-Subsonic implementations are supported.
+* Your Subsonic server must implement API version 1.16.1 or newer.
+Non-Subsonic implementations are supported, with limited OpenSubsonic extension support.

 ## Building